joseito-terence/netflix-clone/README.md

 <img src="images/Screenshot-homepage.jpeg" alt="Screenshot-homepage">

-Trailers a played directly in the app itself. (as shown in the image below)
+Trailers are played directly in the app itself. (as shown in the image below)

 <img src="images/Screenshot-youtube-trailer.jpeg" alt="Screenshot-youtube-trailer" />